 [116] Multiplication of citations from the decided cases considered in the foregoing paragraphs and others is unnecessary.
 I consider the characterisation of the subject matter of these proceedings as inherently and unmistakeably political to be beyond plausible dispute.
 Virtually all of the assembled evidence belongs to the world of politics, both national and supra-national.
-Within the world of politics the well-recognised phenomena of claim and counterclaim, assertion and counter-assertion, allegation and denial, blow and counter-blow, alteration and modification of government policy, public statements, unpublished deliberations, posturing, strategy and tactics are familiar to all.
-They are the very essence of what is both countenanced and permitted in a democratic society.
-They abound in the evidence in this case.
+Within the world of politics the well-recognised phenomena of claim and counterclaim, assertion and counter-assertion, allegation and denial, blow and counter-blow, alteration and modification of government policy, public statements, unpublished deliberations, posturing, strategy and tactics are the very essence of what is both countenanced and permitted in a democratic society.
 The briefest of reflections on this incomplete and rudimentary formulation serves to reinforce the twofold juridical truisms that the judicial function must respect certain boundaries and, in instances where there is no "boundary" prohibition, a concrete and completed act of government having legal effects and consequences is an essential pre-requisite to the invocation of the supervisory jurisdiction of the High Court.